By Vicki Johnson

 To win a fellowship, your application must be memorable.
 One way to do that is to go niche.

 For fellowships funding a self-designed project, I recommend crafting a project proposal on a very specific and niche subject.
 For example, rather than proposing a comparative study of how signatory countries will address the goals of the Paris Climate Agreement, propose to study how one country will specifically address emissions reductions in coal plants (and ideally a country with an uncommon approach).
 A very specific project makes for a tighter proposal.
-Not to mention, it’s much easier to write a project proposal for a very specific task than a proposal for an idea with a wide scope.
+Not to mention, it’s much easier to write a project proposal for a very narrow subject than a proposal for a broad research question or idea with a wide scope.

 Also, the more unusual, the better!
 I have never forgotten Jesse Appell’s Fulbright project in China – he studied traditional Chinese standup comedy to seek ways of improving cultural communication through humor.
 And Tom McFadden won a Fulbright New Zealand award in 2011 to pursue a degree in Science Communication while teaching kids about science through hip-hop.